 Just as important as carrying the right top five spring steelhead patterns is understanding the spring run and when to fish these flies.

-The spring run of steelhead should be broken down into three distinct segments.
-Pre-runoff, during the run off and post run off.
-The substantial variation in both water flows and water temperatures requires the fly angler to vary the patterns to meet these challenges.
+The spring run of steelhead can be broken down into three distinct segments.
+Pre-runoff, during the run off and post spawn.
+Substantial variations in fish behavior, water flows and water temperatures requires the fly angler to change the patterns to meet these challenges.

 Pre run off the water is usually low, clear and cold.
 The number one fly during these times is the clown egg.
 Clown egg colors need to differ in different conditions.
-There is no perfect color that is king all season long.
-In cold water during winter and early spring combinations of pinks and oranges usually out perform other combos.
+There is no color that is superior all season long.
+In the cold water during winter and early spring combinations of pinks and oranges usually out perform other mixes.
 Just as important as color is size.
-In cold water I like my eggs to be no larger than a dime.
-The other top five spring steelhead fly to use this time of year is Ed’s Salmon Alevin.
-Dead drifted or swung, this little bug attracts a lot of attention.
+Consequently during low, cold water I like my eggs to be no larger than a dime.

-Post run off, as the spawn hits full swing and the drop backs are on the move, change again!
+After the run off, as the spawn hits full swing and the drop backs are on the move, time to change again!
 The clown egg is still strong but size reduces back to the dime and colors change.
 More muted colors similar to the natural eggs will get response.
 Jon Ray’s Lemon Parade Clown Egg is a player this time in the year.
-Also our Alevin pattern can be taken as a caddis larva.
-With steelhead grinding the rocks to spawn they dislodge a lot of these insect.

-Acknowledgeable angler carrying these top five steelhead patterns in a variety of colors and sizes can adjust to changing water conditions.
+Knowledgeable anglers carrying these top five steelhead patterns in a variety of colors and sizes so they can adjust to changing water conditions.
 Fished in the correct manner in the right places these flies will produce results.